pramit46/SocialPulse/README.md

 ### **AVA Chatbot Interactions**
 ```
-User: "What's the sentiment about IndiGo at Bangalore airport?"
+User: "What's the sentiment about airlines at this airport?"
-AVA: Based on recent social media analysis from 57 events, IndiGo shows...
+AVA: Based on recent social media analysis from configured airport data, airlines show...

 User: "How does weather affect passenger mood?"
 AVA: Weather correlation analysis shows that rainy days increase...